sysartifacts/sysartifacts.github.io/_conferences/sosp2023/summaries/cornflakes.md

 ## Additional Notes and Resources

-1. Followed the instructions in the `cornflakes-scripts` repository README to setup the CloudLab environment.
-The authors provided clear instruction to setup CloudLab, and thus no prior CloudLab experience is required to run the artifact smoothly.
+1. The authors provided clear instruction to setup CloudLab, and thus no prior CloudLab experience is required to run the artifact smoothly.

-2. Ran the shell scripts in the `cornflakes-scripts` repository one by one.
-Generally, each shell scripts corresponds to one or several figures in the figure.
+2. Generally, each shell scripts corresponds to one or several figures in the figure.
 The scripts are well automated -- each script not only starts the experiment, but also processes the results and draws the final figure.

 3. The README is clear in what initial output is expected at each step, and how long the script is expected to take.
-Following the README, I waited for each experiment to finish and checked the resulting results / figures.

-4. Overall, the artifact source and scripts seem to be well tested.
-Little obstacles or issues were encountered during the evaluation.
+4. Overall, the artifact source and scripts are well tested.